 In order to conduct the work of the World Relief Campaign, SALT splits into 5 commitees: Advocacy, Community Partnerships, Donor Relations, Event Planning, and the 5K.
 You can read more about the work of each committee below.

-Grace Jackson is currently serving as the 2019 World Relief Campaign Chair.
+Carly Armor is currently serving as the 2020 World Relief Campaign Chair.
 The WRC Chair acts as the Executive Director of The World Relief Campaign and oversees SALT’s activities relating to the WRC.
-Grace is a senior civil engineering and French major at Valpo, and has previously served as a co-leader for the Event Planning and Donor Relations committees.
-She is especially excited about Home is Here because we are serving and connecting with our neighbors, and she has been able to learn a lot more about the local community through the process of the WRC.
+Carly is a senior computer science and humanities major at Valpo, and has previously served as a co-leader for the Event Planning committee.

 The Advocacy Committee works to ensure that SALTers, Valpo students, and donors are well-informed about the cause related to the campaign.
 This committee works on informational displays which are set up around campus and plans short activities for the beginning of SALT meetings to help SALTers learn and develop the skills to talk about the WRC.
 This committee will also work to create educational print and social media content, and they also think creatively about how we can incorporate more advocacy opportunities into established annual events.
-Zoe Henkes and Brayden Pollvogt serve as the co-leaders for the Advocacy Committee.
+Veronica Campbell and Thomas Huffmanserve as the co-leaders for the Advocacy Committee.

 The Community Partnerships Committee seeks to build connections with organizations in the Valpo community.
 This group works to plan events that engage with people in the Valpo community, and they work to collect donations from churches and businesses.
 In addition to work focused on this year’s WRC, this group also looks ahead to how we can give time and resources to others in order to build stronger connections outside of the university and how we can grow our presence within the Valpo non-profit community.
-Adrienne Johnson and Kayla Flugemen serve as the co-leaders for Community Partnerships.
+Sarah Germann and Lilly Gramza serve as the co-leaders for Community Partnerships.

 The Event Planning Committee plans and facilitates all of the events and activities that take place on Valpo’s campus.
 Some of these events have a strong tradition while others are creative new ways to enage with Valpo’s university community each year.
 Some of these events include Coffeehouse and $4,000 Week.
-Event Planning also partners with other on-campus organization to put on events that reach a broad studen audience so that we can spread the word about our campaign.
-Carly Armor and Jolie Foor serve as the co-eaders for the Event Planning Committee.
+Event Planning also partners with other on-campus organization to put on events that reach a broad student audience so that we can spread the word about our campaign.
+Jolie Foor and Kristen Rush serve as the co-leaders for the Event Planning Committee.